agoel25/Aakstra/README.md

 #### Both
 1) Deciding the basic layout and colour theme (Deadline 25th July)
 2) Error Handling: All the pages should have basic input error handling along with any database errors that arise.
+(Deadline 1st August)
+3) User Notifications: All user actions should have success and failure notifications so user knows if the action went through (Deadline 1st August)

 #### Frontend Tasks (Assigned all to Kaz)
 1) **Landing Page**: 2 buttons - Login and Sign Up. *Deadline 26th July*